 Dr Quentin M. Anstee is a Clinical Senior Lecturer in the Institute of Cellular Medicine.
 A practising clinician, he is also an Honorary Consultant Hepatologist in the Liver Unit at the Freeman Hospital, Newcastle.

 Dr Anstee's primary research interest is the study of genetic modifiers of progressive liver disease.
-His translational research has extended from the bench to the bedside with particular focus on the pathogenesis and treatment of Non-Alcoholic Fatty Liver Disease (NAFLD/NASH), modifiers of Hepatic Fibrosis progression and identification of genetic factors that promote Alcohol Addiction.
-He is actively involved in ongoing clinical trials of new therapies for fatty liver disease and hepatic fibrosis.
+His translational research has extended from the bench to the bedside with particular focus on the pathogenesis and management of Non-Alcoholic Fatty Liver Disease & Steatohepatitis (NAFLD/NASH), identification of genetic modifiers of Hepatic Fibrosis progression and factors that promote Alcohol Addiction.
+He is actively involved in ongoing clinical trials of new therapies for NAFLD and hepatic fibrosis.

 Dr Anstee trained in medicine at University College London where he was awarded First Prize in Medicine in the final MB BS examination (The Philip Seth Belasco & Douglas Cree Prize, 1997).